Ditectrev/DP-203/README.md

 - [ ] Use: a Shared Access Signature (SAS). to authenticate by using: a stored access policy.
 - [x] Use: Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra. to authenticate by using: a managed identity.
 - [ ] Use: a shared key. to authenticate by using: an Authorization header.
-- [ ] Use: a Shared Access Signature (SAS). to authenticate by using: a managed identity.
+- [ ] Use: a Shared Access Signature (SAS). to authenticate by using: an Authorization header.

 ### You have an Azure data solution that contains an enterprise data warehouse in Azure Synapse Analytics named DW1.
 Several users execute ad hoc queries to DW1 concurrently.
 You regularly perform automated data loads to DW1.
 You need to ensure that the automated data loads have enough memory available to complete quickly and successfully when the adhoc queries run.
 What should you do?